Western blot protocol

 The immunoassay uses a membrane made of nitrocellulose or PVDF (polyvinylidene fluoride).
 The gel is placed next to the membrane, and an electrical current is applied.
 This induces the proteins to migrate from the gel to the membrane.
 The membrane can be further processed with antibodies specific to the target of interest and visualized using secondary antibodies and other detection reagents.

 Before running a western blot, we must make our protein of interest accessible to the antibodies.
-This usually involves preparing a lysate to extract the protein from cells or tissues.
+This usually involves preparing a lysate containing the proteins from cells or tissues.
 Lysates can be diluted into several aliquots in a loading buffer and stored frozen at -80 °C until ready for use.

 Prepare a lysis buffer according to the manufacturer’s instructions.